SpaceX IPO 2026: Prepare to Invest in SpaceX Stock

 Check out our list of top pre-IPO investing platforms to explore current share availability.

-If shares become available, these platforms require minimum investments of $2,500 to $50,000 or more.
-It’s free to sign up for online access to pre-IPO data and deal alerts.
+If shares of the stock or an SPV become available, these platforms require minimum investments of $10,000 to $50,000 or more.

-Retail investors can bypass the accreditation requirement to own pre-IPO companies by owning venture capital funds.
+Retail investors can invest in pre-IPO companies like SpaceX by owning venture capital funds.

 Venture capital funds are a relatively new asset class for non-accredited investors.

-The first two pre-IPO venture capital funds are:
+The two primary pre-IPO venture capital funds are:

 - The ARK Venture Fund (review)

 Each fund has a low minimum investment ($500 for ARK Venture Fund and $10 for Fundrise).
-All U.S.-based retail investors can own the fund.
+All U.S.-based retail investors can own the funds.

-SpaceX was acquired in the ARK Venture Fund in November 2023.
-Retail investors can buy the ARK Venture Fund today to own a small portion of SpaceX.
+SpaceX was acquired by the ARK Venture Fund in November 2023.
+Retail investors can invest in the ARK Venture Fund today via SoFi to own a small portion of SpaceX.

 Cathie Wood, the famous investor who runs the ARK Venture Fund, has connections with Elon Musk and his associated investors.